Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Methodology

-We find that, in the source code domain, application of MinHash leads to sub-optimal retrieval effectiveness due to the heavily skewed distribution of code snippet length (Figure~\ref{fig:skewdist}).
-Set similarity measures either favour code snippets that are shorter or significantly longer than the query snippet, e.g. over 100 lines, and neither aid downstream code search and recommendation tasks.
+Similarity search is a fundamental building block for a source code retrieval system.
+Ever expanding codebases, such as GitHub, serve over 100 million source code repositories~\footnote{\url{https://github.blog/2018-11-08-100m-repos/\#:~:text=Today\%20we\%20reached\%20a\%20major,collaborating\%20across\%201.1\%20billion\%20contributions.}}, and this sheer scale poses challenges for efficient code search.
+We are in the era of ``Big Code'' a term recently coined by Allamanis~\etal~\cite{allamanis2018survey}, to describe the widespread existence of large code corpora and associated metadata (\eg commit history, comments, ratings~\etc).
+It is expensive to compute the exact similarity between a query and every snippet in the codebase given the linear scaling of the query-time with respect to the database size for brute force search.
+MinHash-LSH, described in Section~\ref{sec:definitions}, is an effective method for reducing the number of comparisons required\footnote{Inverted indexing could be used for scalable code search, however this approach has an $O(|N|^{b})$ query time, where $b$ is approximately $0.5$~\cite{Petrovic2013RealtimeED}, versus a $O(\log |N|)$ query time for LSH-based search, where $N$ is the database size.}.
+However, for source code we find that MinHash-LSH leads to sub-optimal retrieval effectiveness due to the heavily skewed distribution of code snippet length (Figure~\ref{fig:skewdist}).
+As we describe in more detail in Section~\ref{sec:deskew}, set similarity measures either favour code snippets that are shorter or longer than the query snippet,~\eg~over 100 lines, and neither aid downstream code search and recommendation tasks.
 For a code-to-code recommendation to be useful, the ranked code snippets from the search engine should include the query snippet and a small number of additional lines demonstrating how that query snippet could be augmented by the developer~\cite{luan2019}.
-In this section we describe a new method, dubbed \emph{De-Skew LSH}, that adapts Minhash-LSH so that it can be successfully be used in the sourcecode retrieval domain.
+In this section we describe a new method, dubbed \emph{De-Skew LSH}, that adapts Minhash-LSH so that it can be successfully be used in the source code retrieval domain.
 De-Skew LSH, shown in Figure~\ref{fig:overview_senatus}, encompasses novel feature selection and pruning techniques to counteract the data skewness for MinHash-LSH.
 We incorporate De-Skew LSH in our code-to-code recommendation engine Senatus (Figure~\ref{fig:senatus}) and show that the engine is quantitatively better than existing approaches in our experimental evaluation in Section~\ref{sec:eval}.